verboompj/Networking/RD Gateway - RDP over SSL.md

 Limiting access to for instance Drives and Drive Mappings can be done using a good old Group Polocy Object.

-So that's it, easy , cost effective and leveraging your existing Desktops.
+So that's it, easy , cost effective and leveraging your existing Desktops while working from home.

 Drop a comment , tell me what you think.